-The #YarnBombQC project is headed by artist Carol Hummel, one of the original Ohio bombers (if not the original).
-Since 2005, Carol has lead collaborative public art installations in Switzerland, Norway, India, Mexico, and in cities across the United States.
-Amidst being a mother, live-in grandmother of three, and the commissioned artist for a simultaneous project in Long Island, New York, Carol has been working with various Quad Cities groups on this colossal project.
+Carol has now led collaborative public art installations in Switzerland, Norway, India, Mexico, and cities across the U.S. Amidst being a mother, live-in grandmother of three, and the commissioned artist for a simultaneous project on Long Island, New York, Carol found time to work with various Quad Cities groups on this colossal project.

 Projects like Carol’s seem a necessary medicine during a time that has felt so culturally divisive.
-Her work “traverses the socially constructed constraints of difference by exploring the ties that bind human beings to each other through culture, kinship, history, social interaction, and friendship,’’ she writes in her statement.
-The project at Augustana has indeed drawn diverse sectors of a scattered community together in a positive, celebratory way to create a major art work “for the people, by the people.’’
+Her work “traverses the socially constructed constraints of difference by exploring the ties that bind human beings to each other through culture, kinship, history, social interaction, and friendship,” she writes in her statement.
+The project at Augustana has indeed drawn diverse sectors of a scattered community together in a positive, celebratory way to create a major artwork “for the people, by the people.”